runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prelim.rst.txt

 - Manhattan Distance (:math:`\displaystyle \ell^1` Distance)

     Also known as taxicab or city block distance, Manhattan distance measures the absolute differences between the components of two vectors.
-It calculates the distance a point would travel along the grid lines in a Cartesian plane, as if navigating through a city.
+It represents the distance a point would travel along grid lines in a Cartesian plane, similar to navigating through city streets.

     For two vector :math:`\vec{u} = (u_1, u_2, \cdots, u_n)` and :math:`\vec{v} = (v_1, v_2, \cdots, v_n)`, the
     Manhattan Distance distance :math:`d(\vec{u},\vec{v})` is